-Problem solving and inductive reasoning, sets, functions, numeration systems, integers, rational numbers, number theory, decimals, percents, real numbers, and proportional reasoning; course based on state and national mathematics standards Prereq.-appropriate competence as determined by mathematics placement test or MATH 022 either with C or better.
-MATH 118 and 120 may not both count for credit toward the same degree.
+This course consists of problem solving and inductive reasoning, sets, functions, numeration systems, integers, rational numbers, number theory, decimals, percents, real numbers and proportional reasoning.
+This course is based on state and national mathematics standards and is restricted to all NCC Education majors.
+Prereq.- Appropriate competence as determined by mathematics placement test or MATH 022 or MATH 028 with C or better.
+MATH 118 and MATH120 may not both count toward the same degree.
 Also available through Online Learning.
+Core: QL (Middle Level Education, Early Childhood Education & Special Education elementary geometry, geometric constructions, geometric transformation, tessellations, nets, and measurement.
+This course is based on state and national mathematics standards and is restricted to all NCC Education majors.
+Prereq.- Appropriate competence as determined by mathematics placement test or MATH 022 or MATH 028 with C or better.
+MATH 119 and MATH120 may not both count toward the same degree.
+Also available through Online Learning.
+Core: OL (Middle Level Education & Early Childhood Education